 In the heart of the Gold Country near historic Coloma, the American River features two fine class III paddle runs.
 The Chili Bar (Nugget) to Lotus starts off with the formidable "Meatgrinder" and ends with the infamous "Troublemaker".
 The Gorge is a scenic run ending with over three miles of nearly continuous whitewater.
 We have an overnight campsite on the river at Camp Lotus (by permission of El Dorado County).

-All Gov fees are included in prices.
+All Government fees are included in prices.
 The Land Use Fee goes to the following agencies: California State Parks, El Dorado County, Bureau of Land Management and the US Forest Service.

-Find affordable cabin rentals to accommodate your Rubicon adventure plans.
+Find affordable Lodging to accommodate your Rubicon adventure plans.